rajugupta197/PracticleMachineLearning/PracticalMachineLearningProject.md

 The cleaned data set trainData has 53 columns and 19622 rows with the last variable classe

 ## Partioning the training set for cross-validation
 In order to estimate the out-of-sample-error through cross-validation, it requires the training dataset to be partitioned into training and validation set.
 Since we already have sufficient training data (~19000 sample rows), we can keep 10% for validation and rest for training data.
-Count of 1900 samples for validation is faily fine to estimate the out-of-sample-error.
+Count of 1900 samples for validation is fairly fine to estimate the out-of-sample-error.

 ```r